sonjoosik/sonjoosik.com/index.md

 title: About
 ---

-Hello, this is Joosik Son's Personal Page.
+Hello, this is Joosik Son's personal page.

 * Find me on [linkedin](https://www.linkedin.com/in/sonjoosik/)
 * Contact me by email